-Rodney Crowell returns to form…powerful lyric, great delivery from a major legacy artist…a song with (possibly) personal and geopolitical implications…did I mention it rocks?
+Rodney Crowell returns to form: a powerful lyric, great delivery from a major legacy artist — a song with, possibly, personal and geopolitical implications.
+Did I mention it rocks?

 Exciting new stuff!
-New band featuring Doug Organ (formerly Wet Secrets) and his wife Amelia (formerly Lad Mags).
-This is a track from their first EP under this project and it’s garagey, it’s synthy, it’s spooky – it’s all the best things from Wet Secrets and Lad Mags rolled up into the most delicious little 3 minute 11 second package.
+New band featuring Doug Organ, formerly of Wet Secrets, and his wife Amelia, formerly of Lad Mags.
+This track is from their first EP under this project.
+It’s garagey, it’s synthy, it’s spooky.
+It’s all the best things from Wet Secrets and Lad Mags rolled up into the most delicious, little 3:11 package.
 Fire!